dive0/c-sharp-unity-independent-study/entries/entry-3.md

 ## Useful syntax
 ### transform.eulerAngles
-Rotates as Euler Angles in degrees
+Rotate as Euler Angles in degrees

 ### StartCoroutine
-Completes a function before calling
+Complete a function before calling

 ### yield return
-Returns each element one at a time
+Return each element one at a time

 ### WaitForSeconds
-Suspends a coroutine for a certain amount of seconds in scaled time
+Suspend a coroutine for a certain amount of seconds in scaled time

 ## Moving character
 This part is the code that I need to move my character, controlled by  gravity.